Discover Nunavut

 Inuit Majority

-The majority of Nunavut’s population is composed of Inuit, who have a rich cultural heritage deeply tied to the Arctic environment.
+Most of Nunavut’s population is comprised of Inuit, who have a rich cultural heritage that is deeply tied to the Arctic environment.
 Inuit make up around 85% of the territory’s population.

 Must See Attractions